 In global operations, AI-powered agent assist tools have become essential.
 These systems act as real-time copilots, suggesting phrases, surfacing policy details, translating languages, and monitoring tone during conversations.

 Imagine an agent in the Philippines helping a caller in Germany.
-As they talk, the AI listens in, highlights key account information, and prompts the agent with compliant, localized answers.
-It also provides post-call summaries, reducing administrative work.
+As they talk, the AI listens in, highlights key account information, and prompts the agent with compliant, localized responses.
+After the call, it auto-generates a post-call summary, reducing administrative work.
 This combination of speed, consistency, and personalization allows international call centers to maintain quality across time zones and languages.

 Still, success depends on balance.
 The best systems use AI to empower, not overshadow, human agents.
 When implemented poorly, they can make agents sound scripted or robotic.